Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 5. Compare the divergence for the input/target variable distributions.

 ### Split vs Performance Sensitivity
-Compare the distributions of standard un-tuned machine learning model performance scores on train/test sets and find the point where they diverge (see [Model Performance Tests](/diagnostics/performance)).
+Compare the distributions of standard un-tuned machine learning model performance scores on train/test sets and find the point where they diverge (Model Performance Tests below).

 1. Compare the correlations of model performance scores (e.g. Pearson's or Spearman's).
 2. Compare the central tendencies of model performance scores (e.g. t-Test or Mann-Whitney U Test).